spawnmarvel/azure-automation-bicep-and-labs/README.md

 ## Exercise 6 Part 2 intermediate - Structure your Bicep code for collaboration (todo)

+* Select the appropriate parameters for a Bicep file.
+* Structure your Bicep code and parameters to support team collaboration.
+* Document your Bicep code by using comments and resource tags.

 What is the key take away?

+One of the benefits of deploying your infrastructure as code is that your templates are shareable, allowing you to collaborate on your Bicep code with other team members.
+It's important to make your Bicep code easy to read and easy to work with.

+Two members of the quality control team have been tasked to run a customer survey.
+To accomplish this, they need to deploy a new website and database.
+They're on a tight deadline, and they want to avoid building a whole new template if they don't have to.
+After you've spoken with them about their requirements, you remember that you already have a template that's close to what they need.

+The template is one of the first Bicep files you wrote, so you're worried that it might not be ready for them to use.
+The question is, how can you revise the template to ensure that it's correct, easy to understand, easy to read, and easy to modify?

 Full exercise at https://learn.microsoft.com/en-us/training/paths/intermediate-bicep/

 ## Exercise none Part 2 intermediate Review Azure infrastructure changes by using Bicep and pull requests (later in the future)

 Full exercise at https://learn.microsoft.com/en-us/training/modules/review-azure-infrastructure-changes-using-bicep-pull-requests/

+## Exercise 7 Part 2 intermediate - Preview Azure deployment changes by using what-if

+What is the key take away?

+Full exercise at

+## Exercise 8 Part 2 intermediate -  Migrate Azure resources and JSON ARM templates to use Bicep

+What is the key take away?

+Full exercise at

 ## Use Bicep in a deployment pipeline (skip it)